Looking to Cash In on the Equity in Your Home?

 There are a few pros and cons of refinancing.
 You can use a refinance to make use of your home’s equity, get a better interest rate and/or lower monthly payment.
 A refinance could also allow you to remove another person from or add them to the mortgage.

-But the upfront costs required for refinancing may mean the lower monthly payment isn’t worth your while.
+However; the upfront costs required for refinancing may mean the lower monthly payment isn’t worth it.
 That’s why it’s important to understand the refinancing process and make sure it’s the right move for you.

 Pros and Cons of Refinancing